Community arts activist:

 Cafe' in Woodbury, CT, and the Naumann Gallery in North Branford.

-Main Street, Roosevelt Island NYC, Walter Wickiser Gallery,
+RIVAA 527 Main Street, Roosevelt Island NYC, Walter Wickiser

-and with such past New Haven area galleries as Art In Heaven,
+Street, NYC; and with such past New Haven area galleries as Art

-closely with The Chris Butler Group, at Bittersweet Farm,
+2000, he worked closely with The Chris Butler Group, at Bittersweet

-and organized three-day forums and symposia on Scientific history,
+forums and symposia on Scientific history, Ancient Philosophy, Mythology,

 From 1972 to 1978, Mr. Ruta was Managing Editor and theatre critic